SCOPE OF THIS CHAPTER

 LAC Teams will have responsibility for:

-- Looked after Children where final orders have been obtained and in the case of Section 20 following the case being presented to the Legal Gateway Panel and the decision of permanence has been made;
+- Looked after Children where final orders have been obtained and in the case of Section 20 following the case being presented to the Care and Resource Panel and the decision of permanence has been made;

 - Undertake age assessments in respect of unaccompanied asylum seeking children;